Logflare/logflare-sdk/README.md

-# LogflareSdk
+# Warehouse SDK

-Multi-language SDK for Logflare.
+Multi-language SDK for Supabase Warehouse (Logflare).

 Supported languages and integrations:

 - Javascript/Typescript
 - Elixir

-## Elixir

-The Elixir SDK has the following features:

-- LoggerBackend - a Logger backend for Logger
+  - LoggerBackend - a backend for Logger
   - TelemetryReporter - a telemetry reporter module for `:telemetry_metrics`

 ## Development